SunDude/framecropper/README.md

  3. Enter output dimensions on left, navigate between selected images with prev/next
  4. Use mouse + mousewheel to define crop, left click to crop
  5. Output files saved to out folder starting from 0 (manually adjust this bottom left)

+# TODO
+Add openCV for automatic subject detection and cropping